tsajay/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 Solution Design Approach

+The first step was to ensure I was able to transform the images into a form of trainable data.
+That's the first version of model.py.
+I used a linear regression model as suggested in the lecture videos.

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to

 My first step was to use a convolution neural network model similar to the ...
 I thought this model might be appropriate because ...